torvalds/linux/Documentation/input/input-programming.rst

     }

-This callback routine can be called from an interrupt or a BH (although that isn't a rule), and thus must not sleep, and must not take too long to finish.
+This callback routine can be called from an interrupt or a BH (although that isn't a rule), and thus must yest sleep, and must yest take too long to finish.